brimson/brimson.github.io/_posts/2022-02-01-gpu_optical_flow.md

 We create a pyramid of **spatial** derivates using a Sobel filter for this shader.
 This pyramid allows the GPU can compute weighted averages over larger spaces.

-We do not need to do the same for **temporal** derivatives because it does not involve spatial variation.
+We do not need to build a pyramid for **temporal** derivatives because it does not involve spatial variation.

 Pass | Shader | Input | Output
 :--: | :----: | :---: | :----: